sarahhodne-abandoned/defender/README.markdown

 The `document.data` hash can contain a lot of data.
 The ones you see here are the only required ones, but you should submit as much data as you can.
 Look at the [Defensio API docs][3] for information on the different data you can submit.
+Oh, and the keys can be symbols, and you can use underscores instead of dashes.

 After saving the document, Defender will set the `document.allow?`, `document.spaminess` and